-Handcrafted Dokra Art Tribal Devi Durga Figurine (Brass)
+Handcrafted Dhokra Art Tribal Devi Durga Figurine (Brass)

 Product Highlights

-- Art Form: Authentic **Dhokra** (Dokra), a traditional Indian metal casting craft.
+- Art Form: Authentic Dhokra (Dhokra), a traditional Indian metal casting craft.

 - Technique: Made using the ancient Lost-Wax Casting (Cire Perdue) technique, a complex 13-stage process that dates back over 4,000 years to the Indus Valley Civilization.